 After being confirmed as the beloved of God, He was in the Synoptic tradition, immediately tempted by the Devil to succumb to his way to win power.
 But He resisted.
 Knowing He had come to do the will of His Father, so clear in the Johannine Gospel, it would eventually lead to the Cross.

 His first act was like John to call people to repentance; "Repent ye, for the kingdom of heaven is at hand."
 (Matt.3.2).
+The Greek word here, metanoia, means to change one's mind.
 This kingdom would endure forever and was open to all who repented and believed in the Messiah.
 But unlike earthly kingdoms nobody would be forced into this kingdom.
 God would woo, but not enslave.
 It is a kingdom built on love not fear.
 Our Lord came to change the way people think, what is metanoia.

 To learn what this kingdom of the Father and the Son is about one has to be child-like in faith and be open to love and trust in the Lord, and above all be contrite for our sins.
 "Come unto me all that labour and are heavily laden and I will give you rest."
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light."
 (Mat.11.28-30).
 How simple it is.